 - Crowley is almost always depicted as suavely handsome in the Good Omens fandom, which does make sense.
 Aziraphale was also commonly portrayed as angelically beautiful in early GO fandom, but more recent fanworks seem to be moving away from this trope in regards to him, going for a more plausibly middle-aged, plump, and/or bookish appearance.
 Some of them do go the Nerds Are Sexy route, but it's still a far cry from pretty!Aziraphale.

-- There's fan art for A Series of Unfortunate Events which depicts one of the minor villains— a bald, big-nosed Dirty Old Man who sometimes wears a scruffy white wig— as a gothy White-Haired Pretty Boy.
+- There's fan art for A Series of Unfortunate Events which depicts one of the minor villains— a bald, big-nosed Dirty Old Man who sometimes wears a scruffy white wig— as a gothy Silver Fox.

 - Although he isn't a tremendously popular character, Reek aka Theon Greyjoy from A Song of Ice and Fire often gets this treatment in fanart.
 While in canon he is described as white-haired, emaciated, looks about twenty years older than he is, and just generally pitiful to look at, fanart tends to tone this down (most usually the premature aging).
 This tends not to be as extreme as other examples though, as his pitiful condition seems to be the source of his fans.

-- Raistlin in Dragonlance (described as bone-thin, weak and all-around unattractive) is prone to this, being depicted as a White-Haired Pretty Boy in fanart, but then again he's depicted as quite handsome-looking in some official art so this trope is understandable.
+- Raistlin in Dragonlance (described as bone-thin, weak and all-around unattractive) is prone to this, being depicted as a white haired Bishōnen in fanart, but then again he's depicted as quite handsome-looking in some official art so this trope is understandable.

 Live Action TV